feynon/carlosbecker.com/content/post/2018-04-07-effective-developer.md

 Keep things simple.

-You probably don’t need spreadsheets, todo lists and a lot of things to fill with tasks that you probably won’t do anyway.
+You probably don't need spreadsheets, todo lists and a lot of things to fill with tasks that you probably won't do anyway.

 Have one source of truth for each "kind" of thing.